Drama Lessons and Live Sessions – for teachers, teaching assistants, drama practitioners, storytellers, freelancers!

 - Drama Lesson Plan Vault – an ever-growing selection of Lesson Plans written by teachers, practitioners and experts from across the world working in a wide variety of settings.
 I know that you’ll find these incredibly useful in the classroom and studio!

-*The Zoom sessions are normally held on the third Tuesday of each month at 1pm GMT.
+*The 60-minute Zoom sessions are normally held on the third Tuesday of each month at 1pm GMT.
 Recordings are made available soon afterwards in case you can’t attend or would like to watch them again.

 The (ever-growing) Drama Lesson Plan Vault includes: